-If you’re thinking about installing solar panels, a great place to start is with your current electricity bill to determine your daily energy requirements.
+If you’re thinking about installing solar panels, a great place to start is with your current electricity bill.
+This will help you to determine your daily energy requirements.

-For every 1kW of solar panels, you can generate on average 4kWh of electricity per day.
+For every 1kW of solar panels, you can generate 4kWh of electricity per day on average.
 So if your household is currently using 20kWh per day on the grid, as a rule of thumb, a 5kW solar system should keep things running nicely.

 2. When are you using your energy?

 Once you know how much energy you are using, the next step is to understand when you are using it.
 Start by reflecting on your daily routine and cross-checking it against your electricity bill, focusing on these two pieces of information:

 Average daily use: On your electricity bill you will see a bar graph representing your electricity usage in kilowatt hours (kWh).
 If you are on a time of use tariff, you can see your average energy usage during peak, shoulder and off-peak periods.

 The usage charge: This will be shown as cents per kilowatt hour (c/kWh).

 If you have a time of use tariff, you may observe that your 'peak' usage is high - this may include the use of your TV, air conditioner, dishwasher etc. In such cases, you may consider installing west-facing solar panels to maximise your solar energy production during busy afternoon periods.
 You could also consider installing a solar battery to ensure coverage into the evenings and to avoid expensive peak tariffs from your energy provider.

 3. Is your property suitable for solar panels?